robinrendle/robinrendle.com/_posts/2018-06-19-i-dont-believe-in-full-stack-engineering.md

 title: I Don’t Believe in Full-Stack Engineering
 date: 2018-06-19 19:45:00 -07:00
 tags:
-- web design
+  - design
-- front-end development
-- hiring
-- gusto
-- rant
-extract: 'There, I said it. '
+extract: "There, I said it. "
 city: San Francisco
 country: California
 ---

 There, I said it.
 Of all the engineers I’ve met over the years only one has come close to what that title, _full-stack engineer_, implies: the ability to easily navigate the back-end and front-end with a senior level of expertise.
 For the rest of us though, it’s simply not possible to do both.

 But hold up a sec, what is front-end development?
 Well I believe that this line of work contains the following skills: